ma8642/booking-viewer/README.md

 - [ ] Nicer page styling and CSS variables.
 I focused on learning Vue and implementing functionality for the 4-hour time limit.
 One big upgrade would be to have the search bar sticky so that even if user scrolls, it stays visible.
 - [ ] A checkbox that hides any completed bookings from list.
 - [ ] A message that says "No results found!" if the search does not match any reference numbers.
+- [ ] Default ordering of booking list by earliest booking.